Scholarships and awards

 - support and affirm Māori women in their role as teachers and leaders of future generations by encouraging them to proceed to graduate work.

 One or two scholarships are awarded each year.
-For more information see the Philippa and Morvyn Williams Scholarships page on the Victoria website.
+For more information see the Philippa and Morvyn Williams Scholarships page on the University website.

 Raniera and Anihaka Higgins Scholarship